Aero25x/Ubuntu-autoinstallation/Ubuntu24.04/README.md

 autoinstall config file for Ubuntu 24.04 for ease and fast installtation wthour manual work

-Place `autoinstall.yaml` into root folder for installation
+Place `autoinstall.yaml` into root folder for installation and update `grub.cfg` in /boot/grub/grub.cfg

 ```
 ├───[boot]